Bristol Cathedral: In popular culture

 Bristol Cathedral was used as a location in the 1978 film The Medusa Touch under the guise of a fictional London place of worship called Minster Cathedral.
+It was also used as a location for BBC TV's 2015 production of Wolf Hall, for the coronation scene.

 Other cathedrals in Bristol

 Bristol is also home to a Roman Catholic cathedral, Clifton Cathedral.
 The Church of England parish church of St. Mary Redcliffe is so grand as to be occasionally mistaken for a cathedral by visitors.